crateio/distutils2/docs/source/install/index.rst

 pure modules and non-pure modules (i.e., modules from a non-pure distribution).
 For example::

-   python setup.py install --install-purelib=Site --install-platlib=Site
+   python setup.py install --install-purelib Site --install-platlib Site

 The specified installation directories are relative to :file:`{prefix}`.
 Of course, you also have to ensure that these directories are in Python's module